 Here are some resources to help your students to analyze primary sources:

-Here is a Image Analysis Worksheet (and again as a Word Docuement you can edit).
+Here is a Image Analysis Worksheet (and again as a Word Document you can edit).

-Click on the link to View A powerpoint Overview of the Scientific Revolution. (the presentation will open in SlideShare).
+Click on the link to download a PowerPoint Overview of the Scientific Revolution

 "Standing on the Shoulders of Giants": Major Figures of the Scientific Revolution